Tier 2 Sponsor Licence Guide is split into the following sections:

 5) Employers liability insurance certificate (at least £5 million)

-The Tier 2 sponsor will need to grant the applicant a Certificate of Sponsorship before they can apply for leave to enter the UK, or remain in the UK, under a Tier 2 visa.
+The Tier 2 sponsor will need to assign the applicant a Certificate of Sponsorship (CoS) before they can apply for leave to enter the UK, or remain in the UK, under a Tier 2 visa.
 The Certificate of Sponsorship is confirmation by the employer that they wish to employ a tier 2 visa migrant and that the employee will be paid at the salary as stated in the CoS.
-The employer will meet their obligations under the tier 2 visa system. it is easier if the employer wishes to employ someone currently based in the UK who is able to switch to a tier 2 visa from within the UK.
-If the tier 2 visa applicants needs to apply for a visa from outside the UK then the employer will need to apply for a restricted certificate of sponsorship which is allocated on a quota system and is more difficult to obtain.
+The employer will meet their obligations under the tier 2 visa system.
+It is easier if the employer wishes to employ someone currently based in the UK who is able to switch to a tier 2 visa from within the UK.
+In most cases Tier 2 visa applicants who can apply from within the UK for a visa need an unrestricted CoS.
+If the Tier 2 visa applicants needs to apply for a visa from outside the UK, or if the applicant wishes to switch from a Tier 4 dependent visa to a Tier 2 visa, then the employer will need to apply for a Restricted Certificate of Sponsorship which is allocated on a quota system and is more difficult to obtain.
 Tier 2 visa applicants also need to make sure that they gain enough points under the tier 2 visa points system.

 The Sponsor has a number of record keeping and reporting duties for the applicants that it sponsors.